Acuzle/acutils/doc/handler.md

 RAISES
 ------
+(NotADirectoryError) err:
-- NotADirectoryError: if the absolute path doesn't lead to an existing directory.
+if the absolute path doesn't lead to an existing directory.

 # _format_sheet